daaain/browser-llm-script-interaction-extension/README.md

 # Browser LLM Chat Extension

+Fair warning: this is currently an early prototype and it's not published as a properly built extension yet, but I'm sharing this early build as it's already working as a proof-of-concept when running in development.
+Chrome only for now.

 A cross-browser extension that provides a simple chat interface for interacting with LLM APIs, including local models via LM Studio.

 ## Features